YasserOs/AzureStack-AKS-Engine/README.md

 - force-overwrite: Forces the command to overwrite any existing deployment artifacts in the output directory.

 ---------------------
+### Creating a kubernetes cluster using a custom subnet
-### For Clusters provisiond by specifiying a custom subet there are 2 steps to be done in order to get the cluster networking up and running :
+For Clusters provisiond by specifiying a custom subnet there are 2 steps to be done in order to get the cluster networking up and running :

 #### Step 1 :
 Associating the route table ( created by the aks engine for the inter-cluster networking ) to the subnet of the cluster , by heading into subnets in the portal and choosing the subnet then choosing the route table and associating to it